 - Meet regularly to pray – this will resource you to deal with for every opportunity, and every challenge, which comes your way.

-Above all else, go for it!
-Enjoy yourselves, honour God, and do your best.
-Share your stories as you go, and encourage others to go for it, too.
+Above all else, enjoy yourselves, honour God, and do your best.
+Share your stories as you go, and encourage others to do likewise.
+Go for it!

 By Sharon Boden